virtualsquare/virtualsquare.github.io/internals/vufs.md

 ====

 ## Overview
 The Virtual File System (VUFS) provides a mechanism for virtualizing file system operations within the VUOS project.
 It implements a layered approach to managing file operations based on the mounting mode such as **binding**, **merging**, **copy-on-write (COW)**, and **minimal COW** through an use of automata to manage the various states of operations.
+For more information about the differences of the mounting modes and how they work check out [the tutorial](../tutorials/vufs.md).

 ---